-Ms. Arnaboldi's extensive experience at a major financial institution, specifically in the asset management field, qualify her to serve on our board and as a member of the risk committee and the management resources and compensation committee.
+Ms. Arnaboldi's extensive experience at a major financial institution, specifically in the asset management field, qualifies her to serve on our board and as a member of the audit committee and corporate governance and nominating committee.

-Nicole Arnaboldi is a former senior executive at Credit Suisse, a global financial services company, and its predecessor Donaldson, Lufkin and Jenrette Securities Corporation, holding a number of senior roles in their wealth and asset management businesses, including Senior Advisor, and prior to that, Vice Chairman, Credit Suisse Asset Management.
+Nicole Arnaboldi is a partner at Oak Hill Capital Management, a private equity firm.
+She is a former senior executive at Credit Suisse, a global financial services company, and its predecessor Donaldson, Lufkin and Jenrette Securities Corporation, holding a number of senior roles in their wealth and asset management businesses, including Senior Advisor, and prior to that, Vice Chairman, Credit Suisse Asset Management.